SachQL/UberDataNYC/README.md

     NumberOfRides DESC;
 ```
 **Weekday vs Weekends Peak Hour Analysis**: Do we see differences in the peak hours on weekends comapred to weekdays?
 - To understand this we will look at the percentage of rides by hour for both weekends and weekdays.
-- We can see that there is a higher percentage of rides on weekdays between 6am and 10am, likely corresponding to people comuting to work.
-- We can also see a slight difference in weekdays between 5pm and 8pm, probably for a simular reason.
-- On weekends we see a higher percentage of rides in the early morning between 12am and 4am.

 ```sql
 -- We will first define a common table expressions (CTE) to count the total number of rides for weekends and weekdays.